Dami Duro

-"Dami Duro" is a song by Nigerian singer Davido.
+"Dami Duro" (Yoruba: Stop Me) is a song by Nigerian singer Davido.
 It was released as the second single from his debut studio album, Omo Baba Olowo (2012).
-It peaked at number 1 on Gold Myne's list of the top 10 songs of 2012, surpassing Iyanya's "Kukere".
+The song peaked at number 1 on Gold Myne's list of the top 10 songs of 2012, surpassing Iyanya's "Kukere".
 "Dami Duro" won Hottest Single of the Year at the 2012 Nigeria Entertainment Awards.
 It was nominated for Best Pop Single and Song of the Year at The Headies 2012.
-The music video for the song won Most Gifted Newcomer Video of the Year and was nominated for Most Gifted Dance Video of the Year at the 2012 Channel O Music Video Awards.
-The music video was also nominated for Best African Act Video at the 2012 4Syte TV Music Video Awards.
+The music video for "Dami Duro" won Most Gifted Newcomer Video of the Year and was nominated for Most Gifted Dance Video of the Year at the 2012 Channel O Music Video Awards.
+The video was also nominated for Best African Act Video at the 2012 4Syte TV Music Video Awards.
 Davido won Best Video by a New Artiste at the 2012 Nigeria Music Video Awards for "Dami Duro".

 Remix

-The remix of "Dami Duro" features Senegalese American singer Akon.
-In a brief interview with Blue Revolution Entertainment in Miami, Davido said the remix of "Dami Duro" was recorded in May 2012.
-A writer for Africa Public commended both artists for their work on the remix, saying, "I like the new verse, it gave a new vibe to the track, plus I couldn't easily tell which voice belonged to Davido and which one belonged to Akon.
+The remix of "Dami Duro" features vocals by Senegalese-American singer Akon.
+In a brief interview with Blue Revolution Entertainment in Miami, Davido said the song was recorded in May 2012.
+A writer for Africa Public commended both artists for their work on the remix, saying, "I like the new verse, it gave a new vibe to the track.
 Apart from the fact that auto tune makes their voice sound more similar; Akon actually did well when it came to the Yoruba aspect."

 Music video, impact and live performances

-The music video for "Dami Duro" was released on January 8, 2012.
-It was directed in Lagos by Clarence Peters and was released during the Occupy Nigeria protests.
+The music video for "Dami Duro" was released on January 8, 2012, during the Occupy Nigeria protests.
+It was filmed in Lagos and directed by Clarence Peters.